spotify/testing-game/README.md

 # :star: THE Testing Game :star:

 Welcome to the Testing Game!
-A simple script that counts the number of iOS or Android unit tests in the current working directory within a git repository, and showcases a ranking based on the percentage each developer writes.
+A simple script that counts the number of iOS or Android unit tests in the current working directory within a git repository, and showcases a ranking based on the percentage each developer has written.

+**Example:**

 ```shell
 Total Tests: 2694